nehiljain/find-your-mate-ai/README.md

 ## Overview

-The Find Your Mate AI project is designed to scrape and process cofounder matching profiles from startupschool.org.
-It involves scraping the web pages, extracting relevant information, and storing it in a structured format for further analysis.
+The Find Your Mate AI project is designed to scrape and process cofounder matching profiles from [startupschool.org](https://www.ycombinator.com/cofounder-matching).
+It involves scraping the web pages, extracting relevant information, and storing it in a structured format for Querying them.

+This is a project born out of my own itch and helps me learn how to use LLM's to build a search based apps.

 ## Setup and Installation